 This post is sponsored by EcoScraps.
 All opinions are my own.

-Of course the fun part of gardening goes along with lots of preparation of garden beds and containers.
+Of course, the fun part of gardening goes along with lots of preparation of garden beds and containers.
 The secret is really to ensure the garden soil is rich with nutrients and organic materials to grow the best plants possible.

 EcoScraps, the cool company I referred to above, converts food waste into garden products.
 Since 2010, EcoScraps has been working to be a part of the solution by reusing this waste and keeping it out of the landfills.
 They are passionate about making sustainability mainstream, helping people to grow gardens responsibly.

 Have a look at this fun video which spells it all out: